asocastro/ai-code-reviewer/README.md

 # ai-code-reviewer
-A limit testing repo to test the limits of how LLMs can be used to evaluate code.
+A limit testing repo to test the limits of how LLMs can be used to evaluate code submitted code for a private project.